-A survey by the WYSE Travel Confederation showed numerous ways that travel benefitted learning and career success, including showing that half of children who traveled achieved better grades.
-A 2011 U.S. Department of Education study found that kids who travel, regardless of where they go, did better in reading, math and general knowledge than their peers who did not.
+A survey by the WYSE Travel Confederation showed numerous ways that travel benefited learning and career success, including showing that 50% of children who traveled achieved better grades.
+A 2011 U.S. Department of Education study found that kids who travel, regardless of where they go, did better in reading, math, and general knowledge than their peers who did not.

-Clemson University researchers hypothesize that travel contributes to something called ‘meaningful learning’, where knowledge acquired during one experience can be both applied to and build upon previous experiences.
+Clemson University researchers hypothesize that travel contributes to something called ‘meaningful learning,’ where knowledge acquired during one experience can be both applied to and build upon previous experiences.
 This meaningful learning is what allows kids to actually develop their own interests.
-Further, travel also increases experiential learning, learning that occurs by actually doing a new activity.
+Further, travel also increases experiential learning, which is learning that occurs by actually doing a new activity.

-The Lepper family from Wellesley, Massachusetts certainly saw level of deep engagement on a recent trip in Alberta, stating, “[W]e loved being taken from one awesome activity to another.
+The Lepper family from Wellesley, Massachusetts, certainly saw a level of deep engagement on a recent trip in Alberta, stating, “[W]e loved being taken from one awesome activity to another.
 Our kids were engaged with the guides and other members of the group and were active the whole time.”

 Family travel is such a valuable part of a child’s education that it “Contributes to cognitive growth and stimulates a child’s sense of wonderment,” according to Dr. William Norman, Clemson University Associate Professor in Parks, Recreation and Tourism Management.
 “Providing kids with the experience of travel broadens their horizons and opens up their minds to learning.”

 Want a better, more close-knit family with smarter kids?
 Just travel — often.